 Don’t worry if you can’t tell if you are hungry or not at first!

 Be gentle and kind to yourself.
 You’ve probably spent a great deal of your life programmed by the world around you to ignore your body.
 You CAN relearn to notice your instinctive cues of hunger and satiety.

 With mindfulness and curiosity, awareness of hunger will soon feel natural again!

-This article was originally published in September 2016 and has been updated.
+This article was previously published and has been updated.